Three ways to put your AI on the plan.

 MCP, the live connection

-Your AI connects once and works directly against the plan.
-It reads the current scope and context, then writes status, memories, docs, and comments back as it builds.
-No copy-paste, no drift, always in sync.
+Your local agent connects once and works directly against the plan.
+It reads scope and context, then writes status, memories, docs, and comments back as it builds.

 No MCP?
-Copy a single task as a prompt and paste it into any agent, or export the entire project as JSON, Markdown, or rules, tuned for your target agent.
+Copy a single task as a prompt and paste it into any agent, or export the entire project as JSON, Markdown, or rules.

 Your AI reads the plan, and writes back to it.

-One connection turns the plan into a live workspace your AI works inside.
+One connection turns the plan into a live workspace your agent works inside.
 It pulls a full knowledge briefing on every session, then keeps the plan current as it goes.

 Connect Claude Code, Cursor, or any MCP-capable agent.
 Or paste the setup to your agent and it configures itself.